Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: System Model

 \section{System Model}

-We consider a CF mMIMO system consisting of $M$ APs and $K$ UEs arbitrarily distributed in a wide coverage area. $L$ and $N$ denote the number of antennas per AP and UE, respectively.
-We investigate a block fading model where the channel response is assumed to be constant and frequency flat in a coherence block of $\tau _c$-length (in channel uses) and $\tau _c$ is equal to the product of the coherence bandwidth and coherence time \cite{8187178}.
+As illustrated in Fig. \ref{System_Model}, we consider a CF mMIMO system consisting of $M$ APs and $K$ UEs arbitrarily distributed in a wide coverage area. $L$ and $N$ denote the number of antennas per AP and UE, respectively.
+Let $\mathbf{H}_{mk}\in \mathbb{C}^{L\times N}$ denote the channel response between AP $m$ and UE $k$.
+We assume that $\mathbf{H}_{mk}\in \mathbb{C}^{L\times N}$ for every AP $m$-UE $k$ pair is independent, $m=1, \ldots ,M, k=1,\ldots,K$.
+We investigate a standard block fading model, where the channel responses are assumed to be constant and frequency flat in a coherence block of $\tau _c$-length (in channel uses) and $\tau _c$ is equal to the product of the coherence bandwidth and coherence time \cite{8187178}.
 Besides, $\tau _p$ and $\tau _u=\tau _c-\tau _p$ channel uses are reserved for the training and the data transmission, respectively.
-Let $\mathbf{H}_{mk}\in \mathbb{C}^{L\times N}$ denote the channel response between AP $m$ and UE $k$.
-We assume $\mathbf{H}_{mk}\in \mathbb{C}^{L\times N}$ for every AP $m$-UE $k$ pair is independent, $m=1, \ldots ,M, k=1,\ldots,K$.